THE DEATH AND LIFE OF AUGUST SWEENEY: a novel

 Hilarious, accurate, and all too familiar.”

-—Bradley Whitford, star of THE WEST WING (and passer of 27 kidney stones)
+—Bradley Whitford, star of The West Wing and The Handmaid’s Tale (and passer of 27 kidney stones)

 In carving out a fictional space within the celebrity chef world for August Sweeney, Sam Ashworth charts decades of our culture’s shifting relationship to food with deft humor and memorable characters.
 This is the most fun I’ve had reading about an autopsy since Mary Roach’s STIFF.

-— Isaac Butler, author of the National Books Critics Circle Award-winning THE METHOD
+— Isaac Butler, author of the National Books Critics Circle Award-winning The Method: How the 20th Century Learned to Act

 "Visceral in every sense of the word.
 In Ashworth's assured and exacting prose, what could so easily be disturbing becomes decadent.
 Divine, even.
 A triumph."